-- How much you end up paying for your hosting plan (for ex: Windows hosting is usually expensive than Linux hosting)
+- How much do you end up paying for your hosting plan (for ex: Windows hosting is usually more expensive than Linux hosting)

-Knowing your website’s specific needs will help you determine which among the two web hosting is a perfect fit.
+Knowing your website’s specific needs will help you determine which of the two-web hosting is a perfect fit.
 Here’s a quick breakdown of the key differences between Linux Vs Windows hosting:

 |Aspect||Linux hosting||Windows hosting|